 We experience more financial freedom, which allows us to plan for the longer term and to have some flexibility in managing our future.

 NHS Foundation Trusts are membership organisations made up of local people who have an interest in how the hospital functions.
 Our members include:

-- our children and their families
+- our children, their families and carers

 - our staff